Newsletter Sign Up

 Clyde: The minimalist

-Since Dani Griffiths was a young girl in Vancouver, constructing hats (often from household objects to project a certain character) was her calling.
-After moving to New York City when she was 21, she picked up the trade by dedicating eight hours to hand-shaping each hat and learning firsthand about how various materials behave when manipulated.
-Then in 2012, the self-taught milliner debuted her first collection of angora felt hats at Assembly New York.
-Her designs, which she shapes herself, are feminine and without frills — like the Pinch Panama hat in nude and white (her favorite).
+Since Dani Griffiths used to be a tender lady in Vancouver, setting up hats (frequently from family gadgets to challenge a undeniable persona) used to be her calling.
+After shifting to New York Town when she used to be 21, she picked up the business via dedicating 8 hours to hand-shaping every hat and studying firsthand about how quite a lot of fabrics behave when manipulated.
+Then in 2012, the self-taught milliner debuted her first choice of angora felt hats at Meeting New York.
+Her designs, which she shapes herself, are female and with out frills — just like the Pinch Panama hat in nude and white (her favourite).

 $138 – $312, welcometoclyde.com.